michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ```
   library(psych)
   library(car)
-  library(Hmisc)
   library(tidyverse)
 ```
 `psych` has useful tools for looking for relationships between variables, particularly the pair panel plot.
 The [Companion to Applied Regression](https://cran.r-project.org/web/packages/car/index.html) package, `car`, has all the tools I need for advanced regression.
-I like to load [Harrel Miscellaneous package](https://cran.r-project.org/web/packages/Hmisc/index.html) as well, which has many handy tools for data science.

 Next, I'll import the data, which I've saved to disk:
 ```